 They can also contribute vital facts and information in a simple way for the audience to understand.

-Of course, the interview has to be conducted in a professional manner, and the right questions have to be asked for the interview to be classed as a success.
+Of course, the interview has to be conducted in a professional manner, and the right documentary interview questions have to be asked for it to be classed as a success.

 We think you will agree that preparation is vital for a successful interview -you should never just wing it!